 “U.S. teens spend between 20 and 50 hours per week on screen time.” – American Heart Association

 As the amount of time kids and teens spend in front of screens increases, so too does the number of parents looking for ways to limit that time.
 According to a recent study conducted by Internetmatters.org, 47% of parents say they are concerned about the amount of time their child spends online, with 56% of parents feeling their child asks to use devices more often than they would like.
 Additionally, the World Health Organization’s* most recent screen time guidelines suggest no more than one hour per day for children ages 1-4.
-(If you would like to learn more about at what age children should receive a device, check out this blog by Allconnect.)
+(If you would like to learn more about at what age children should receive a device, check out this article on Forbes.com.)

 So how can mobile service providers, like you, help?
 We are so glad you asked, and the good news is – you can!
 Welcome to the Smith Micro family safety series blog which will address the most pressing issues facing families who are living the always connected, digital lifestyle.
 Our goal is to help educate service providers on the pervasive issues their customers face in digital life and equip you with solutions to help them.
 When you offer an easy and affordable solution to their problem, you not only unlock potential new revenue streams, but also build a stronger, more personal relationship with your customers while strengthening your brand.
 These value-added services can help you attract and retain customers while also deepening your product penetration and usage.